Ptex Texture File

 The Ptex mapping system was first used in the animated short Giago's Guest in 2008 but has also been used in the full-length feature Bolt.
 It is now the main texture mapping method used in all productions at Walt Disney Animation Studios.

-Programs that open or reference PTEX files
+Programs that open PTEX files

 Material Maker Procedural Texture